Kid influencer: Ethical considerations

 Many also have taken issue with the ethics of kid influencing, as there is not much research that demonstrates the long-term effects of fame and notoriety with influencers at such a young age.
 Children are being targeted by influencers and brands in ways that parents do not recognize as easily.
 Advertising to kids has been regulated by the government in the past, but not necessarily when it is the kid doing the advertising themselves.
 Parents of kid influencers argue that because it is often the parent doing most of the logistical background work, the kids cannot tell the difference from genuinely playing with toys versus doing so for paid promotion.
 There are many sides to the argument, but all can agree that there needs to be a discussion about teaching media literacy to children if they are going to be navigating the internet alone.
-Another concern is time the amount of time spent working.
+Another concern is the amount of time spent working.
 The Coogan Act limits the amount of time children can work.
 Kid influencers are not protected under the Coogan Act and can work as much as they want or as much as their parents make them.

+Critics of increased regulation argue that imposing strict labor-style rules on social-media content may interfere with family autonomy, discourage creative expression, or place unnecessary burdens on small-scale creators.
+These critics suggest emphasizing education and parental guidance rather than government intervention.

 Influencer parents & families

 There is a concern that parents are exploiting their children on social media for money.
 Companies capitalize on the success of these children and family channels.
 So, these children become exposed to financial exploitation from parents and big companies.
 There is currently no regulation for how much exposure parents showcase their children on social media.
 There is also no regulation for how much these parents make their children work on social media (doing TikToks, YouTube videos, etc.).
 There is also no regulation for who and where the money goes to that is generated through the content produced.
 These children cannot consent to being broadcast online either since they are just doing what their parents ask, and since they are growing up in the world of social media they think it is normal.
-There is also the concern that family centric content creators are broadcasting their kids far too often.
+There is also the concern that family-centric content creators are broadcasting their kids far too often.
 Many already established family content creators have their cameras on the child as soon as they are born.
 These newborns are put onto display and are now part of the influencer family.
 Since they are only babies they have no say or consent to how they are being portrayed online.

+Researchers note that the experiences of family vlog participants may differ from those of individual kid influencers, since the former often appear as part of broader family-oriented content rather than as the central personality.
+These distinctions are important when considering issues such as consent, autonomy, and financial compensation.